-Bud Abbott and Lou Costello Meet Frankenstein – the film’s poster title – or Bud Abbott Lou Costello Meet Frankenstein – the onscreen title – (although the film is often referred to as simply Abbott and Costello Meet Frankenstein) is a 1948 American comedy horror film directed by Charles Barton.
+Abbott and Costello Meet Frankenstein – the film’s poster title – or Bud Abbott Lou Costello Meet Frankenstein – the onscreen title is a 1948 American comedy horror film directed by Charles Barton.
 It is the first of several films where the comedy duo meets classic characters from Universal’s horror film stable.

 In this film, Abbott and Costello encounter Count Dracula, Frankenstein’s monster and the Wolf Man, while subsequent films pair the duo with the Mummy, Doctor Jekyll and Mr. Hyde, and the Invisible Man.